mjavason/Vivified-Telegram-Bot-API/README.md

 2. You can initiate a chat with the bot by sending the `/start` command.

-3. To inquire about Ethereum-related information, send the `/ethereum` command to the bot.

 ## Getting Started

 To set up and utilize the Vivified Telegram Bot API, follow these steps: